About

 An independent college counselor works one-on-one with a family, outside the school system, with the time and focus that an overstretched high-school office cannot offer.
 The job is to know your student deeply, build a college list that genuinely fits, shape the academic and extracurricular path that gets them there, and guide the writing and applications from first draft to final decision.

 Anyone can call themselves a college counselor.
-The reason to insist on an IECA, NACAC, and MACAC member is that those organizations require formal training, ongoing professional development, hundreds of documented campus visits, direct relationships with admissions offices, and a strict ethical code.
+The reason to insist on an IECA, NACAC, and MACAC member is that those organizations require formal training, ongoing professional development, documented campus visits, direct relationships with admissions offices, and a strict ethical code.
 Membership is not handed out, it is earned, maintained, and accountable.

 IECA · Independent Educational Consultants Association.
 NACAC · National Association for College Admission Counseling.
 MACAC · Midwest Association for College Admission Counseling.